dotnet/AspNetCore.Docs/aspnetcore/blazor/security/index.md

 If `user.Identity.IsAuthenticated` is `true` and because the user is a <xref:System.Security.Claims.ClaimsPrincipal>, claims can be enumerated and membership in roles evaluated.

 For more information on dependency injection (DI) and services, see <xref:blazor/fundamentals/dependency-injection> and <xref:fundamentals/dependency-injection>.
-For information on how to implement a custom <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider> in server-side Blazor apps, see <xref:blazor/security/server/index#implement-a-custom-authenticationstateprovider>.
+For information on how to implement a custom <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider>, see <xref:blazor/security/authentication-state#implement-a-custom-authenticationstateprovider>.

 ## Expose the authentication state as a cascading parameter